iotaledger/integration-services/documentation/docs/services/dashboard/ui-components.md

 # UI Components

 The UI Components are an essential part for managing decentralized identities and streams on a easy-to-use visual dashboard.
 The UI Components are building blocks which can be used to easily configure a dashboard like the dashboard used for the [Integration Services](dashboard.md).
-You can adjust the dashboard to your specific use-case by changing out the displayed components, logos and colors.

 ## Installation